DannyDainton/node-hipchatbot/README.md

 A very basic set of instructions for creating custom slash command intergrations in Hipchat using node.js.

 #### Install dependencies
-After cloning the files, Open up a command window in the cloned directory location and type the following:
+After getting the files (You only need the app.js and package.json files), Open up a command window in the directory location of the copied files and type the following:

 `npm install`